 - Bowel or Bladder Dysfunction – Knowing when to urinate or make a bowel movement?
 This could signal the presence of pressure on the spinal cord or the nerves that go to the pelvis.

 - Motor Function – Changes in how your muscles work?
-This may be the result of pressure on the nerves or spinal cord.
+The case of this may be linked to pressure on the nerves or spinal cord.

 - Previous Surgery – If you previously experienced any surgery on your spine, kyphosis could occur due to weakened muscles or other problems.
 In order to properly evaluate your condition, your physician needs to know of any previous spinal surgery.